• Skip to primary navigation

 • ½ cup honey

-• 3 tablespoon coconut sugar (brown sugar is the non-paleo recipe variation)
+• 3 tablespoon brown sugar or coconut sugar

 Slurry - optional

-• 1 teaspoon tapioca flour (optional - for thickening the sauce)
+• 1 teaspoon all-purpose flour, arrowroot or tapioca flour (optional - for thickening the sauce)

 • 4 teaspoon water (optional - for thickening the sauce)